 Analyze your competitors

 If you want to take a competitive stance in your SEO field, analyze the keywords of your competitors.
 Wordstream curated a list of eight useful tools for finding their top keywords and other keywords they may be missing out on.
 You can use this to guide your strategy.

 Try Google’s Keyword Planner tool

-If you use Google Ads, tap into the keyword planner to drum up possible ideas and synonyms.
+Even if you don’t use Google Ads, you can tap into the keyword planner to drum up possible ideas and synonyms.
 With the keyword planner tool, you can type in one idea and then Google will recommend other terms and keywords, while showing you the search popularity of each one.
 You can gain new ideas while determining which tools would be most effective.

 As you can see from the example above, the keyword “Tinnitus cure,” is highly competitive, but the term “what is Tinnitus” only has 880 monthly searches.
 If you are an ear doctor, you could create a blog post with the later term, focusing on what Tinnitus is.

 You can also look at your search terms in Google Ads.
 These are not the terms you are bidding on, but the terms people use to find your ads.
 You may discover some keywords that Google never thought of.